-(Updated 6/05/18) The Costco return policy is so darn good that it deserves it’s own article.
-So here we are today!
-While I’ve talked about some of the better retail return policies in the past, Costco’s policy is easily the best of them all.
-Here is exactly how it works and what you need to know to take full advantage.
+The return policy at Costco is so darn good that it deserves it’s own article.
+While I’ve talked about some of the better retail return policies in the past, Costco’s policy is arguably the best of them all.
+Here is exactly how it works and everything you need to know to take full advantage.

 What Exactly is the Costco Return Policy?

 Costco calls it their “Risk-Free 100% Satisfaction Guarantee” and with very few product exceptions, they’ll refund you the purchase price if not completely satisfied.